Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-The UNFCCC Secretariat launched its Climate Neutral Now initiative in 2015.
-The following year, the Secretariat launched a new pillar under its Momentum for Change initiative focused on Climate Neutral Now, as part of larger efforts to showcase successful climate action around the world.
+In 2016, the Secretariat introduced a new pillar under its "Momentum for Change" initiative, focusing on Climate Neutral Now as part of broader efforts to highlight and promote successful climate action worldwide.

-Climate neutrality is a three-step process, which requires individuals, companies, and governments to
+Climate neutrality is a three-step process, which requires individuals, companies, and governments to:

-1. Measure their climate footprint.
+1. Measure their climate footprint (greenhouse gas emissions).

 QUESTION 2